-- 1. Before and after pictures document the progress of the dwelling - 2.
+- 1. Before, and after, and in progress pictures document the progress of the dwelling.
+It is important these pictures provide context and document the status of the dwelling at different points in the weatherization process.
+Pictures should be clear and labeled with comments where appropriate. - 2.
 Contractor invoices defining the work that was done on the dwelling - 3.
 Inspector credentials (authority and certification to conduct inspections in the jurisdiction) - 4.
 Any documentation the inspector used during the inspection (notes, city/county forms, etc.) - 5.
 An invoice for payment to the inspector - 6.
 Signed Form 120 j.
 Permitting and Other Requirements